Sigismund's Column: 20th century

 On 1 September 1944, during the Warsaw Uprising, the monument's column was demolished by the Germans, and its bronze statue was badly damaged.
 The damaged statue was transported on a sleigh to St. Anne's Church.
 In the spring of 1945, it was displayed at the National Museum in Warsaw in an exhibition titled Warsaw Accuses (Polish: Warszawa oskarża).

 In 1945, Henryk Golański established a special committee whose objective was to restore the monument.
 The statue was eventually repaired, and in 1949, it was set up on a new column, made of granite from the Strzegom mine, a couple of metres from the original site.
-The original broken pieces of the column can still be seen lying next to the Royal Castle.
+The original red marble (1644-1887) & damaged granite (1887-1944) Corinthian column segments are laying horizontal at the southwest corner of the Royal Castle and 180 feet east of the current column.
 In 1965, the column was officially inscribed on the country's register of historical monuments.
 In the same year, the column was depicted on a 10-zloty commemorative coin issued by the National Bank of Poland on the 700th anniversary of Warsaw.